A Tail Estimate with Exponential Decay for the Randomized Incremental Construction of Search Structures: Further Applications and Improved Results

-\paragraph*{Acknowledgments} The authors want to thank Sasha Rubin for collaborating on Observation~\ref{obs:overcounting}, Wolfgang Mulzer for pointing out a wrong statement in an earlier draft, Boris Aronov for discussions during his stay, Daniel Bahrdt for the github project \verb-OsmGraphCreator-, and Raimund Seidel for sharing his excellent lecture notes on a CG course he thought 1991 at UC Berkeley.
+The authors want to thank Sasha Rubin for collaborating on Observation~\ref{obs:overcounting}, Wolfgang Mulzer, Yanheng Wang and Daniel Zhang and for pointing out mistakes, Boris Aronov for discussions during his stay, Daniel Bahrdt for the github project \verb-OsmGraphCreator-, and Raimund Seidel for sharing his excellent lecture notes on a CG course he thought 1991 at UC Berkeley.